PROP DESIGN: FROM SKETCH TO SCREEN

 FORMAT

-Class meets once a week on Discord
+Class meets on Discord

 THE FACULTY